 These are roles of prominent representative student responsibility.
-Each year, Head Girl and Head Boy are selected by both students and staff.
+Each year, Head students are selected by both students and staff.
 The role requires various school duties such as leading and presenting assemblies, school events, school tours as well as building and maintaining a strong Sixth Form Leadership Team that will motive, inspire and listen to students from Year 7 to Year 13.